 From luxe spa resorts to cosy beachfront stays, Halkidiki’s hotel scene knows how to do R&R. Perfect for all kinds of jollies, from a Summer getaway, to a cheap and cheerful break, heck, even something totes last minute, this spots got the goods.
 Here are some On the Beach favourites:

-• Lagomandra Hotel & Spa – tucked between pine trees and the Aegean Sea near Neos Marmaras, this relaxed resort is ideal for recharging.
-Kids have their own splash pool while grown-ups can hit the spa, the beach or the wine bar.
-The rooms?
-Modern, bright, and just far enough from the buzz to feel like a proper escape.
+• 🏖️ Lagomandra Hotel & Spa — tucked between pine trees and the Aegean on the Sithonia coast.
+Kids get their own splash pool while grown-ups can hit the spa or the wine bar

 Thinking of going All Inclusive?
 Take a look at some of our top All Inclusive properties in Halkidiki here!